-At The Wickford Church of England School we share our strategies and methods with our colleagues in the HEARTS Academy Trust so we can learn from each other, and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools, ensuring equality of opportunity.
+At The Wickford Church of England School we share our strategies and methods with our colleagues in the HEARTS Academy Trust so we can learn from each other, and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools, ensuring equality of opportunity; this is the main focus for 2018/19.